Dear Members,

 With the commitment to maintain the highest standard of transparency and governance,

-your Company has entered into an Integrity Pact with Transparency International and has
+your Company has entered into an integrity Pact with Transparency International and has

 Meetings are held with IEMs on regular intervals and threshold value is Rs.
 1 crore for